pogo420/learning-elk/concepts.md

 * Image will summarize:
 ![cluster_overview](./images/es_cluster_overview.JPG)

+## Default analyzer
+* When a documet is indexed, a default analyzer processes all fields, it follows there three steps grossly:
+   * Cleanup (Skipped by default but used by custom analyzer).
+   * Tokens w.r.t white spaces.
+   * Lower case transforms.

 ## Data related concepts:
 * There are two important data structure in elastic search:
    * Inverted index: Keeps track of documents, Returns document id based on the query.
-      * Hash table of terms lower case: document id
+      * Hash table of terms, lower case: document id
    *  Source: stores the json documents.
 * Joins are super costly in ES, data redundency is OK.
 * Avoid wildcard query - use term queries.